 Asus VivoBook Pro 14/15 OLED

 The Asus VivoBook Pro is the top-end for its budget VivoBook lineup, but nothing about these new babies are meant to keep costs down.
 You can pick up a VivoBook Pro with either a 14-inch or 15-inch 2.8K OLED display with FHD resolution along with audio by Harman Kardon.
-Both lineups can be configured with the AMD Ryzen 5000 H-series processors or Intel Core i7 H45 processors, along with the Nvidia RTX 3050 GPU discrete GPU.
+Both lineups can be configured with the AMD Ryzen 5000 H-series processors or Intel Core i7 H45 processors, along with the Nvidia RTX 3050 discrete GPU.
 The laptop features dual fan cooling, WiFi 6 and comes in colors — Quiet Blue and Cool Silver.

 ExpertBook B5 OLED and ExpertBook B5 Flip OLED